utsavchaudharygithub/PyBer_Analysis/README.md

 # Project Overview

 Our company was given CSV files :city_data.csv, ride_data.csv.
-Our team was able to provide our client: V. Isualize with several charts which includes box and whiskers plot, pie charts and line charts.
+Our team was able to provide our client: Visualize with several charts which includes box and whiskers plot, pie charts and line charts.
 Here we compared different areas ; Urban, Suburban and rural areas based on drivers count and fare and Ride count datas .

 # Resources